timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 138-COOPERATIVE AGREEMENTS WITH NATO ALLIES AND OTHER COUNTRIES/SUBCHAPTER II-OTHER COOPERATIVE AGREEMENTS.md

   * (ii) a statement of the current estimated cost of the project, including the cost of any real property transaction in connection with the project.

+* (f) REPORT ON CONTRIBUTIONS RECEIVED FROM DESIGNATED COUNTRIES.—

+  * (1) IN GENERAL.—Not later than January 15 each year, the Secretary of Defense shall submit to the appropriate committees of Congress a report on the burden sharing contributions received under this section from designated countries.

+  * (2) ELEMENTS.—Each report required by paragraph (1) shall include the following for the preceding fiscal year:

+    * (A) A list of all designated countries from which burden sharing contributions were received.

+    * (B) An explanation of the purpose for which each such burden sharing contribution was provided.

+    * (C) A description of any written agreement entered into with a designated country under this section, including the date on which the agreement was signed.

+    * (D) For each designated country—

+      * (i) the amount provided by the designated country; and

+      * (ii) the amount of any remaining unobligated balance.

+    * (E) The amount of such burden sharing contributions expended, by eligible category, including compensation for local national employees, military construction projects, and supplies and services of the Department of Defense.

+    * (F) Any other matter the Secretary of Defense considers relevant.

+  * (3) APPROPRIATE COMMITTEES OF CONGRESS DEFINED.—In this subsection, the term "appropriate committees of Congress" means—

+    * (A) the Committee on Armed Services, the Committee on Foreign Relations, and the Committee on Appropriations of the Senate; and

+    * (B) the Committee on Armed Services, the Committee on Foreign Affairs, and the Committee on Appropriations of the House of Representatives.

 ### §2350k.
 Relocation within host nation of elements of armed forces overseas
 * (a) AUTHORITY TO ACCEPT CONTRIBUTIONS.—The Secretary of Defense may accept contributions from any nation because of or in support of the relocation of elements of the armed forces from or to any location within that nation.
 Such contributions may be accepted in dollars or in the currency of the host nation.
 Any such contribution shall be placed in an account established for such purpose and shall remain available until expended for the purposes specified in subsection (b).
 The Secretary shall establish a separate account for such purpose for each country from which such contributions are accepted.